RasaHQ/rasa/docs/nlu/using-bert.rst

 Since Rasa 1.8.0, you can use pre-trained embeddings from language models like `BERT <https://arxiv.org/abs/1810.04805>`_ inside of Rasa NLU pipelines.
-The goal of this document is to show how you can do that as well as some practical tips on exploring these new tools.
+This page shows how you can use models like BERT and GPT-2 in your contextual AI assitant and includes practical tips on how to get the most out of these models.

 .. contents::
    :local: